derpy54320/dss-extras/README.md

 # derpy's script server - extras
-These are the scripts that come with derpy's script server in the "extras" folder, as well as some new ones that didn't make it into a server release.
-They can all run independently or be configured to integrate with each other.
+These are general-purpose scripts that most servers could benefit from.
+While using all of them is usually not the right choice for any one server, you are encouraged to pick some you might need.

 # Server Manual
 See the [server manual](http://bullyscripting.net/server.html) for documentation on these scripts.